-Hugh Sharber practices business law with an emphasis on mergers and acquisitions and securities transactions.
-He has advised purchasers and sellers in business transactions in the healthcare, consumer products, restaurant and financial services industries, among others.
-He has also advised numerous clients on securities offerings, including initial public offerings of common stock, secondary public offerings of common stock, senior subordinated note and convertible senior note offerings under Rule 144A followed by registered exchange offerings and has handled numerous private placements of securities.
+Hugh Sharber practices business law with an emphasis on mergers and acquisitions, securities transactions and other general business and commercial matters.
+He has advised both strategic and private equity purchasers and sellers in business transactions in the healthcare, consumer products, restaurant and financial services industries, among others.
+He has also advised numerous clients on securities offerings, including public offerings and private placements of securities.
+Mr. Sharber counsels business owners, boards and senior management on legal aspects of transactions, management and key personnel transitions, as well as strategic and financing alternatives, among other things.

 Acquisitions and Sales of Businesses

 - Private equity minority investment in a company that markets and sells a branded portfolio of consumer products containing hemp-derived CBD oil.

 - Purchase of a brewing and distilling industry cleaning and sanitation service provider for a strategic purchaser.

 - Sale of a flat-rolled metals toll processor and transportation and logistics supply chain business for the automobile industry to a publicly-held strategic purchaser in a $45 million transaction.

 - Purchase of the western division of a national windows and door manufacturer for a private equity investor at a transaction value of approximately $10 million.